Carolyn McMaster | September 4, 2020

 In the face of circumstances that overwhelm your story, it may be tempting to change your messages.
 Resist that!
 It will only muddy your brand.
 Adapting your communications strategy, however, is likely make your messages avoid market noise altogether.
 (Here is a deeper look at that.)
 When it was clear COVID-19 was going to be around for a while, we looked for ways to continue to promote key themes.
 These included putting off a planned campaign and substituting something more immediately relevant; focusing on thought leadership topics that spoke to the new normal and what might come next; and doubling down on outreach to trade outlets, which have more room for bread-and-butter topics.
 That has allowed us to keep clients in conversations.

 We’re forever encouraging clients to take a stand—to challenge the status quo, support a bold policy, offer a new way.
 While new ideas are seemingly more plentiful than ever, it’s also true that people are hungry for them.
 Nia Impact Capital’s Kristin Hull doesn’t hesitate to go big with shareholder activism work and is getting good traction in mainstream and financial media around investing for gender and racial equity.

 We widened and adapted outreach strategies to go beyond clients’ usual outlets.
 We successfully pitched The Hill on a LavaMaex story about the nonprofit’s work with Red Feather to bring handwashing to the Navajo and Hopi nations.
 We also found a slightly offbeat home (Sustainable Brands) for a case study of its work in Germany.

-Finally, we strive to be extra patient and persistent—there is almost always a way to break through the noise, even during a perfect storm like the one we’re in.
+Finally, we strive to be extra patient and persistent.
+There is almost always a way to break through the market noise, even during a perfect storm like the one we’re in.